mohan-akshay/03_AD_ID_protection/README.md

 - Enforcing MFA for specific users.
 - Blocking access to users attempting to log in from outside approved geographic locations.

-You’ll simulate this setup using two demo users and enforce region-based conditional access.
+I am going to simulate this setup using two demo users and enforce region-based conditional access.

 ---